Rick Hill: Elections

 In 1996, Hill ran for the U.S. House of Representatives in Montana's at-large congressional district.
 He won the Republican primary with 44% of the vote.
 In the general election, he defeated Democrat Bill Yellowtail, who had been a Regional Administrator for the United States Environmental Protection Agency, 52%–43%.
 In November 1998, Hill won re-election to a second term, defeating the Democratic nominee, longtime Missoula County Attorney Dusty Deschamps, 53%–44%.

 In 2000, Hill decided not to run for re-election to a third term, citing vision problems, which were subsequently corrected.
 The election was won by Republican nominee Denny Rehberg, who defeated Nancy Keenan, then the three-term State Superintendent of Public Instruction.

 Tenure

 Between 1997 and 2000, Hill sponsored 32 bills, of which 22 did not made it out of committee and four were passed into law by Congress.
 He voted with the Republican party 91% of the time.

 Committee assignments

 Hill served on the U.S. House Committee on Natural Resources.

+Later career

+In 2006, Hill was nominated by President George W. Bush to be a member of the Board of Directors of the Corporation for National and Community Service.
+He was confirmed by the senate on June 28, 2007, and his term expired on June 10, 2009.